5h0ov/Career-Crafters/README.md

 # About Career-Crafters 🚀

-"Code-crafters" is your one-stop destination for career growth and education exploration.
+"Career-crafters" is your one-stop destination for career growth and education exploration.
 Our mission is to empower job seekers, students, and professionals with access to job opportunities, internships, company insights, and valuable resources.

 🎯 Discover job listings, internships, and company profiles.
 📈 Track your application progress and receive job notifications.